C-par/Foundational-Install_Debian12/README.md

 > [!IMPORTANT]
-> Uncomplicated Firewall is easy to setup and understand.
-It blocks traffic and allows it.
+> The Uncomplicated Firewall (ufw) is a frontend for iptables and is particularly well-suited for host-based firewalls. ufw provides a framework for managing netfilter, as well as a command-line
+> interface for manipulating the firewall
 ### [Install UFW](https://christitus.com/linux-security-mistakes/#google_vignette)

 > Install code below: